Tigre Hill: Current projects

 In December 2020 PhillyMag.com reported that Hill was close to completing a new documentary film titled "72 Seconds In Rittenhouse Square".
 The documentary is about the controversial 2018 stabbing death of a white, wealthy real estate developer by a young African American Uber Eats delivery person.
 Michael White claimed that he stabbed Sean Schellenger in self-defense.
 White was put on trial where he was eventually acquitted of manslaughter.
 Hill will be detailing the case, the trial, and the aftermath of White's acquittal.
 He will also be exploring the racial and class dynamics that made this case so controversial.
+This documentary was released on Paramount Plus in 2023.